 Before I started making my own puppets I went to the local store and bought a few of the smaller kid-sized hand and rod puppets from Melissa & Doug.
-They were neat and since they were only like $15-20 a piece it gave me a little time to think about what I was getting myself into.
+They were neat and since they were only like $15-20 a piece it gave me a little time to think about what I was getting myself into before jumping into my first custom made puppet.
 A week later I’m on the internet looking for puppets.
 Still no creation of my own has been done and I really just wanted something a little larger scale and more adult usable to see if I really was going to get into and learn this craft.
 After a little research I found a company called Silly Puppets and they had exactly what I wanted; a full sized puppet with removable legs.
 The home puppet market was still pretty thin (this was 2006 when I bought him) so I ordered the old man from Silly Puppets they called Pops in the 30″ variety, basically their top of the line puppet they consider/sell as semi-professional.

 Maybe a week later Pops arrives.
 Great quality for the $70 or so I spent at the time (it’s been a while don’t quote me exactly but you can get him cheaper here on Amazon in the $50 range now since being discontinued).
 They had a few color choices including: Peach, Orange, Black, and Hispanic.
 I wanted something a little more fantasy and went with the Orange version.
 He has a seamless face, individual fingers, nylon lycra lining, sewn elbows, a lightweight foam covered construction, and a mouth plate that is easy to manipulate.
 He also came with one detachable arm rod.